-So maybe having someone hug me, hold me, talk to me, or stroke my hair is particularly soothing during a Migraine attack mainly because I am an extraordinarily affectionate person to begin with.
+So maybe having someone hug me, hold me, talk to me, or stroke my hair is particularly soothing during a migraine attack mainly because I am an extraordinarily affectionate person to begin with.
 But I just wanted to say how incredible it is to have others' support while I'm feeling awful.

 I've mentioned before that I don't always tell people what's going on with me, health-wise: "Oh, I'm just tired."
 "Oh, I have a lot of work to do."
 "Oh, something came up - I'm just not going to be able to make it."
 In recent months, I've really tried to tell friends the truth as to what's going on in my brain: chaotic, throbbing pain.

 To my relief and joy, people have been supportive.
 Here are just a few snippets of what some exceptional people have contributed to my life lately, causing me to smile and helping the pain be just a little less sharp.

-4. Final vignette, and then I'm off to bed.
+Final vignette, and then I'm off to bed.

 My insurance plan allows me to spend $1000 on prescription drugs before I have to start paying for the medications myself.
-Surprise, surprise: with the cost of Migraine medication, my allotment was out after only 3 months of being on my 12-month insurance plan.
-Recently I got my refill on Relpax & Effexor XR (for Migraine treatment and not for depression, as it's commonly prescribed).
-The pharmacist was kind but impersonal as she had me sigh the check.
-“So, you don’t have insurance?”
+Surprise, surprise: with the cost of migraine medication, my allotment was out after only three months of being on my 12-month insurance plan.
+Recently I got my refill on Relpax & Effexor XR (for migraine treatment and not for depression, as it's commonly prescribed).
+The pharmacist was kind but impersonal as she had me sign the check.

 "Oh, I do, but the prescription allotment ran out."
 (No comment from the pharmacist.)

 The grand total for one month of Effexor plus 12 Relpax pills was well over $300.
-I tried to beam like a champion as I signed away what little money I have in my account.
+I tried to beam like a champion as I signed away what little money I had in my account.
 I wanted the pharmacist to smile or do something to acknowledge my situation.
 Nothing.

 Then, as I handed her my signed copy of the receipt, she looked at me and said, "God bless you, ____."
 I'm not religious, and I must note that her tone was more of one used by a lovely girl raised in the South who uses the phrase frequently rather than one who is extremely Christian.